Kingston upon Hull: Prospering port

 The port served as a base for Edward I during the First War of Scottish Independence and later developed into the foremost port on the east coast of England.
 It prospered by exporting wool and woollen cloth, and importing wine and timber.
-Hull also established a flourishing commerce with the Baltic ports as part of the Hanseatic League.
+Hull also established a flourishing commerce with the Baltic ports of the Hanseatic League.

 From its medieval beginnings, Hull's main trading links were with Scotland and northern Europe.
 Scandinavia, the Baltic and the Low Countries were all key trading areas for Hull's merchants.
 In addition, there was trade with France, Spain and Portugal.

 Sir William de la Pole was the town's first mayor.
 A prosperous merchant, de la Pole founded a family that became prominent in government.
 Another successful son of a Hull trading family was bishop John Alcock, who founded Jesus College, Cambridge and was a patron of the grammar school in Hull.
 The increase in trade after the discovery of the Americas and the town's maritime connections are thought to have played a part in the introduction of a virulent strain of syphilis through Hull and on into Europe from the New World.

 The town prospered during the 16th and early 17th centuries, and Hull's affluence at this time is preserved in the form of several well-maintained buildings from the period, including Wilberforce House, now a museum documenting the life of William Wilberforce.

 During the English Civil War, Hull became strategically important because of the large arsenal located there.
 Very early in the war, on 11 January 1642, the king named the Earl of Newcastle governor of Hull while Parliament nominated Sir John Hotham and asked his son, Captain John Hotham, to secure the town at once.
 Sir John Hotham and Hull corporation declared support for Parliament and denied Charles I entry into the town.
 Charles I responded to these events by besieging the town.
 This siege helped precipitate open conflict between the forces of Parliament and those of the Royalists.

 After the Civil War, docks were built along the route of the town walls, which were demolished.
 The first dock (1778, renamed Queen's Dock in 1854) was built in the area occupied by Beverley and North gates, and the intermediate walls, which were demolished, a second dock (Humber Dock, 1809) was built on the land between Hessle and Myton gates, and a third dock between the two was opened 1829 as Junction Dock (later Prince's Dock).

 Whaling played a major role in the town's fortunes until the mid-19th century.
 As sail power gave way to steam, Hull's trading links extended throughout the world.
 Docks were opened to serve the frozen meat trade of Australia, New Zealand and South America.
 Hull was also the centre of a thriving inland and coastal trading network, serving the whole of the United Kingdom.